vladitasev/custom-textarea/README.md

  - The `hbs` template is currently a copy/paste of the original since the partial is not released yet.

  Note the code in `index.html` for the usage.

+ **Important:** The Popover will not have to be explicitly imported by the custom textarea in the end, this is a workaround for a current issue that will be resolved as well.